-If you are working age or in a couple where both are working age, you are no longer able to make a new claim for Housing Benefit, unless you receive a Severe Disability Premium (SDP).
+If you are working age or in a couple where both are working age, you are unlikely to be able to make a new claim for Housing Benefit.
 In most cases, if you want to make a new claim, you will need to claim Universal Credit instead.
 You may also need to claim Universal Credit if you experience a change in circumstances.
 You can make a new claim for Housing Benefit if you’re in supported, sheltered or temporary housing.

-If you tell us you are currently receiving Housing Benefit (or could still claim if you are getting an SDP) we will work out how much you should be entitled to.
+If you tell us you are currently receiving Housing Benefit we will work out how much you should be entitled to.
 So you can see how moving to Universal Credit could affect your entitlements we will also show what you might be entitled to under Universal Credit on the results page if you are eligible.

 The information below remains for people who are still claiming, or are able to make new claims for, Housing Benefit.